Swiss ban some Mercedes, Porsche models with manipulated engines

-ZURICH (Reuters) - Swiss authorities have halted registering some new Mercedes-Benz (DAIGn.DE) Vito and Porsche (PSHG_p.DE) Macan and Cayenne vehicles whose diesel engines were manipulated to cloak emissions levels, the Astra roads agency said on Wednesday.
+ZURICH, Aug 15 (Reuters) - Swiss authorities have halted registering some new Mercedes-Benz Vito and Porsche Macan and Cayenne vehicles whose diesel engines were manipulated to cloak emissions levels, the Astra roads agency said on Wednesday.

 The move will affect vehicles imported from Aug.
 17. Vehicles already registered in Switzerland may continue to operate, but must be retrofitted, Astra said in a statement.